quantumcoder121/backgroundhum/README.md

 # backgroundhum.github.io
-Repository for the Background Hum Website
+This is a repository for the Website of the IITB-EE Newsletter Background Hum.